Kraken vs. Coyotes: Betting Trends, Odds, Advanced Stats

 Kraken Betting Insights

-- The Kraken have been a moneyline favorite 34 times this season, and have gone 23-11 in those games.
+- The Kraken have gone 24-11 when listed as a moneyline favorite this season.

-- Seattle has played as a moneyline favorite of -300 or shorter twice this season, and won both.
+- Seattle is yet to play as a moneyline favorite of -350 or shorter.

-- Based on this game's moneyline, the Kraken have an implied win probability of 75.0%.

-- Seattle's games this season have finished above this matchup's total of 6.5 goals 35 times.
+- The Kraken have a 77.8% chance to win this game based on the moneyline's implied probability.

 Kraken vs. Coyotes Rankings